aws/sagemaker-python-sdk/doc/overview.rst

 hyperparameters, dataset, and model you use and can range from 15 minutes to 12 hours.

-Deploy your Trained Model to a SageMaker Endpoint
+Deploy your trained model to a SageMaker Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that you’ve created your training job, use your